Design by Function

 The physical space, at 84 West Broadway, between Chambers and Warren streets, was a plain industrial loft, of the kind artists, musicians and performers had begun to colonize in TriBeCa as SoHo became too expensive.
 Nadin, a painter who had moved to the city from England in 1976, lived and worked in the loft.
 Along with D’Arcangelo, he made ends meet by taking on construction jobs, often interior refurbishment of rough spaces like his own, for fellow artists and art patrons.
 D’Arcangelo, son of the painter Allan D’Arcangelo, operated as a self-declared anarchist and outspoken critic of the commercial and institutional art world; his influential performances had included chaining himself to the doors of museums—including the Whitney—to prevent visitors from entering.

 The two artists, for both conceptual and political reasons, had begun in early 1978 to define their construction work as artwork—something in the way of both performance and minimalist readymade, a working-class twist on 1970s architectural interventions like those of artists Michael Asher, Robert Irwin and Gordon Matta-Clark.
-After being hired to paint, sand and build interior walls in Louise Lawler’s loft on Greenwich Street in January 1987, the two—with Lawler’s cooperation—issued an invitation to her empty loft as a temporary exhibition ‘Nine Days Work,’ along with the specifics of that work: ‘912 sq. feet, 38’ x 24.’
+After being hired to paint, sand and build interior walls in Louise Lawler’s loft on Greenwich Street in January 1978, the two—with Lawler’s cooperation—issued an invitation to her empty loft as a temporary exhibition, titled ‘Nine Days Work,’ along with the specifics of that work: ‘912 sq. feet, 38’ x 24.’
 Function by Louise Lawler.
 Design by function.
 Execution by Peter Nadin and Christopher D’Arcangelo.
 Materials: Celatex, Drywall, Lath and Nails.
 Purchased by Louise Lawler.’
-From that piece grew the idea for 84 West Broadway, whose opening show, ‘30 Days Work,’ was simply the exhibition of the results of the labor that the two, along with a friend, Nick Lawson, had performed to create the art space by separating a small living quarter for Nadin from the rest of the open, empty loft.
+From that unlikely piece grew the idea for 84 West Broadway, whose opening show, ‘30 Days Work,’ was simply the exhibition of the results of the labor that the two, along with a friend, Nick Lawson, had performed to create the art space by separating a small living quarter for Nadin from the rest of the open, empty loft.
 (Nadin and D’Arcangelo were, in a sense, taking up the mantle of a long-gestated notion within 20th century art.
 ‘Attempts to link art and labor have been central to American modernism,’ wrote Julie Bryan-Wilson in her 2011 study ‘Art Workers: Radical Practice in the Vietnam War Era.’)

 Over the course of seven months, 11 artists added work to the space, which was opened to visitors during the day.
 Daniel Buren painted his trademark stripes along the baseboards and the tops of the walls.
 Sean Scully created a striped painting on drywall in a corner, which sat atop a stretch of Buren’s stripes.
 Jane Reynolds installed two peephole viewers in the middle of Scully’s painting, allowing viewers to look through it, into Nadin’s living space, and Nadin to look back.
 Peter Fend borrowed an iron lung from Bellevue Hospital, and turned it on inside the loft, to ‘breathe’ the room.
 Lawson and his girlfriend Rebecca Lisle lived inside the space on a cot, as a public performance.
 And the avant-garde guitarists Rhys Chatham, Glenn Branca and Nina Canal played an ultra-high-volume performance of Chatham’s landmark ‘Guitar Trio,’ composed just two years earlier, as a way to fill the space with sound.
 Amid all of this activity, Nadin and D’Arcangelo’s friends and acquaintances—the dancer Julie Barnsley, the budding musician Kim Gordon, fellow artist Richard Prince—sometimes used the loft as a place to meet and talk, a quasi-public crossroads where gallery and residence melded.
 The plan was to continue the accretion of works and performances there indefinitely, but on April 28, 1979, D’Arcangelo inexplicably took his own life at the age of 24, and Nadin decided to end the gallery experiment, after a final work that included himself, Lawrence Weiner, Dan Graham and Lawler.